 The Family Submissions Online portal provides a simple method to electronically submit court documents, at every step in a case, in any new or existing family proceeding in the Ontario Court of Justice.
-Note, however, that there are limitations to documents that may be filed at this time.
-Please check www.ontario.ca/familyclaims to ensure that your documents may be filed using the portal.
+Note, however, that there are

 If the court clerk accepts the document for filing or issuance, they are considered filed as per the date indicated on the document.